 Approvals or Permits Issued

 Application documents also may be submitted to the Development Services Customer Service Center, One Exchange Plaza, 1 Exchange Plaza, Raleigh, NC 27601.
-This will result in a one-day delay in processing.

 - City of Raleigh Permit Application

 - Two copies of a plot plan signed and sealed by an NC professional land surveyor if the charging station is going to be outdoors

 - To keep a permit active, at least one inspection must be scheduled within six months of the issuance of the permit

 - If a service change is required, an inspection is required to re-establish power

 - A final inspection must be conducted after the unit is installed